sailpoint-oss/developer.sailpoint.com/products/idn/docs/transforms/guides/your-first-transform.md

 ## Delete a Transform

-To delete the transform, call the `DELETE` endpoint with the `id` of the transform to delete.
+To delete the transform, call the DELETE endpoint with the `id` of the transform to delete.
 The server responds with a 204 when the transform is successfully removed.

 ```bash
 curl --location --request DELETE 'https://{tenant}.api.identitynow.com/v3/transforms/b23788a0-41a2-453b-89ae-0d670fa0cb6a' \
 --header 'Authorization: Bearer {token}'
 ```

-For more information about deleting transforms, see [Delete Transform](/idn/api/v3/delete-transform).
+For more information about deleting transforms, see the API [Delete Transform](/idn/api/v3/delete-transform).

 ## Next Steps

-Now that you understand the lifecycle of transforms, see this [complex usecase](./temporary-password-usecase.md) using a nested transform structure to create a temporary password that can be sent to each user.
+Congratulations on creating your first transform!
+Now that you understand the lifecycle of transforms, see [complex usecase](./temporary-password-usecase.md) to learn how to use a nested transform structure to create a temporary password that can be sent to each user.